jrunrun/TabFilters/README.md

 ```

-5. Initialize "TabFilters" by passing in the "Viz object" once it's been fully initialized.
-To do this, call the "TabFilters"discovery method using the "onFirstInteractive" callback function defined in the options that were used above by Viz constructor.
+5. Initialize `TabFilters` by passing in the "Viz object" once it's been fully initialized.
+To do this, call the `TabFilters` discovery method using the `onFirstInteractive` callback function defined in the options that were used above by Viz constructor.
 Note: you will do this for each visualization on the page.
-Note that the "await" keyword is required before the "tabfilters.discovery(viz)" as the Tableau JS API is asynchronous.
+Note that the `await` keyword is required before the `tabfilters.discovery(viz)` as the Tableau JS API is asynchronous.

 ```javascript